Things to do in Rome – 30 most beautiful places to visit in Rome

 Basilica di San Giovanni in Laterano is one of the four patriarchal basilicas of Rome.
 It was built in the 4th century AD, and today is the official seat of the Pope.
 “Omnium Urbis et Orbis ecclesiarum mater et caput” – the “mother and head of all the churches of the city and the world”.

-Basilica was built in the 4th century by the Emperor Constantine.
+The basilica was built in the 4th century by Emperor Constantine.
 Since then it was looted several times, burned or damaged by the earthquake but it was always well renovated.